monero-ecosystem/monero-translations/weblate.md

 ### 1. Start!

 Go to the [project page](https://translate.getmonero.org/projects/), click on the tool you would like to contribute to (for example the CLI or GUI wallet) and select the language.
-You will see some statistics and a series of lines in different colors:
+You will see some statistics and a series of lines in different colored boxes:

 ![screenshot](/media/weblate/strings_status.png)

+- **All strings:** These are all strings, translated and untranlated.
+You don't need to check them;
-- **Green:** These represent already translated strings.
+- **Translated strings:** These represent already translated strings.
 You can safely ignore them, unless you would like to review the work already done by others;
-- **Red:** Untranslated strings or with failing checks.
+- **Strings needing action:** Strings that need some kind of action.
 These should be the priority;
-- **Grey:** Strings that need some kind of action;
-- **Yellow:** Strings with some issues that need to be reviewed;
+- **Not translated strings:** Strings that need to be translated.
+You can start making as much suggestions as you can for each one of them;
+- **Strings with suggestions:** Strings with suggestions by other contributors.
+It's easier to start here and simply 'upvote' or 'downvote' accordingly (check the section bellow);

-After choosing the type of strings you want to work on (remember that strings highlighted in red are preferred, especially (**Not translated strings** and **Strings needing action**) you will be prompted to the string view, where you can finally start!
+After choosing the type of strings you want to work on (remember that **Not translated strings** and **Strings needing action** are priority) you will be prompted to the string view, where you can finally start!

 ### 2. Check if a translation has been already suggested

 ![suggestion](/media/weblate/suggestion.png)

 If a translation has already been made, check the suggested string.
 If you think it is correct, upvote it and it will be approved.
-If you think it is wrong, downvote it. (the voting process is better explained in the [Review and vote strings](#review-and-vote-strings) section)
+If you think it is wrong, downvote it.

+> The voting process is better explained in the [Review and vote strings](#review-and-vote-strings) section.

 If you think the translation can be improved and you want to suggest a better translation, go to next step.
 You can also comment on a string.
 This comes in handy when you are not sure about a string and you want to ask the opinion of your fellow translators.